lqutob-ctrl/Comp-Physics-Final-Project/README.md

 Potential packages to use: Numpy, math, random, matplotlib

+Nagel–Schreckenberg Model:

+The model is a cellular automaton model for road traffic flow that can reproduce traffic jams, like those of real life.
+The model uses periodic boundary conditions (a row of cells that loops back to itself) and car object parameters (cell occupation and velocity) to represent or reproduce interactions.
+Below are the actions or behaviors (in specific order) of the cars.

+Rules for the Model:

+Cars not at maximum velocity will increase their velocity by one unit The range for the original model was from 0 to 5
+Cars will slow down if a vehicle is in front of them and the number of cells for this distance is smaller than their current velocity
+If the distance is smaller than the velocity, the velocity will adjust to the number of empty cells in front of the car to avoid a collision
+Cars with a velocity of at least 1 will randomly decrease their velocity by 1 unit in accordance with a probability The probability is denoted as p and can be set, for example, to 0.5 Finally, cars will move forward the number of cells that is equal to their velocity

 Code Plan:
 - Write/code model to develop math behind car density to traffic function
 - Write/code to model the proportionality between density, time and other factors compared to the traffic build up